 - If you want to stop here you can.
 Just refrigerate the liquid in a glass jar.

-For the Second Ferment (2f):
+Second Ferment Directions

 - Now add the liquid to a clean mason jar.